Pseudo-Hermitian Topology of Multiband Non-Hermitian Systems: PHLs derived from Brillouin zone folding and multiband topology in two-dimensional Hatano--Nelson models

 where the eigenenergies are given by

 Here, the two energy bands do not have degenerate points in the Brillouin zone, and the lines of intersection between them are PHLs.
 There is a real PHL at $k_x = \pi$ and an imaginary PHL at $k_x = 0$.
 As $k_x$ increases from $0$ to $2 \pi$ when $k_y = 0$, the two bands exchange with each other after one period of $k_x$ [Fig.~\ref{fig:BC_HN}(c)].
 After two periods of $k_x$ (from $0$ to $4 \pi$), since a band returns to its initial band, the winding number is $1/2$, which is a fractional winding number in non-Hermitian multiband systems.
+We note that the PHLs do not disappear but instead shift their positions in 2D space under small perturbations, unlike the nodal lines in Hermitian systems.

 Redefining the unit cells to contain three sites, the three-band model is

 where there are three bands and two real PHLs at $k_x = 0$ and $k_x = \pi$ and two imaginary PHLs at $k_x = \pi / 2$ and $k_x = 3 \pi /2$ [Fig.~\ref{fig:BC_HN}(d)].
 The winding number is $1/3$ since a band returns to its initial band after three periods of $k_x$ (from $0$ to $6 \pi$).